CD90: Role in cognition

 The Thy-1 knockout (KO) mice are viable and appear grossly normal.
 They display normal social interactions and normal learning in a maze, but fail to learn from social cues (e.g. learning from other mice which foods are safe to eat as compared to wild-type mice).
 This failure can be rescued by the transgenic expression of Thy-1 or pharmacologic treatment with a GABA (A) receptor antagonists.
 This suggests that Thy-1 KO mice have excessive GABAergic inhibition in the dentate gyrus and regional inhibition of long-term potentiation.

 Axon growth regulation

 Crosslinking anti-Thy-1 Ab can promote neurite outgrowth which is dependent on G{alpha}i and L- and N-type calcium channel activation.
 The ligand for promotion of neurite outgrowth on astrocytes is not yet identified, but the inhibitory ligand has been suggested to be integrins.
 Thy1 is one of the known ligands of beta 3 integrins.
-Interaction of thy1 expressed on maturing axons with beta 3 integrins expressed on mature astrocytes may be the cause of halting of axon growth.
+Interaction of thy1 expressed on maturing axons with beta 3 integrins expressed on mature astrocytes is one of the causes of halting of axon growth.